Oliver Wahlstrom

-Oliver Joakim Wahlstrom (born June 13, 2000) is an American professional ice hockey right winger for the San Jose Barracuda of the American Hockey League (AHL).
+Oliver Joakim Wahlstrom (born June 13, 2000) is an American professional ice hockey player who is a winger for Djurgårdens IF of the Swedish Hockey League (SHL).
 He was selected by the New York Islanders, 11th overall, in the 2018 NHL entry draft.

 Playing career

 Wahlstrom played for the USA Hockey National Team Development Program in the 2016–17 and 2017–18 seasons, where he served as an alternate captain for the under-18 team in his final season.
 He originally committed to play for the University of Maine when he was just 13 years old, becoming the first player born in the 2000s to commit to play college ice hockey, as well as the youngest player ever to commit to play college ice hockey, before switching his commitment to Harvard University for the 2018–19 season, and finally to Boston College.

 In the 2018–19 season, Wahlstrom recorded 8 goals and 11 assists for 19 points as a freshman in 36 games.
 At the conclusion of the Eagles' season, Wahlstrom concluded his collegiate career by agreeing to a three-year, entry-level contract with the New York Islanders on March 28, 2019.

 Wahlstrom made his NHL debut on October 14, 2019, against the St. Louis Blues.

 On August 31, 2020, Wahlstrom was loaned by the Islanders to AIK of the Swedish HockeyAllsvenskan to start the 2020–21 season.
 He returned from his loan spell on December 14.

 Wahlstrom scored his first NHL goal on January 28, 2021, in the Islanders' 6–3 loss to the Washington Capitals.
 His first multi-point game occurred on February 28, 2021, with a goal and an assist in a 2–0 win against the Pittsburgh Penguins.

 Wahlstrom's first NHL playoff goal came on May 22, 2021, on the power play, at Nassau Coliseum in a 4–1 win against the Penguins.